leandrocarra/css-variables-button/README.md

 ## Tracking the position

 #### JS
-Here we select the element and wait till the user moves his mouse across it, then calculate the position relative to the element and then we save the coordinates in CSS variables
+Here we select the element and wait for the user to hover the button.
+Then we calculate the position relative to the element and save the coordinates in CSS variables

 ```js
 document.querySelector('.button').onmousemove = (e) => {